Rohit-2163/DataMining/README.md

 33.3%
 5.2 Training set is chosen by i) hold out method ii) Random subsampling iii) Cross-Validation.
 Compare the accuracy of the classifiers obtained.
-5.3 Data is scaled to standard format.
+5.3 Data is scaled to standard format.<br><br>
 Q6.
 Use Simple Kmeans, DBScan, Hierachical clustering algorithms for clustering.
-Compare the performance of clusters by changing the parameters involved in the algorithms.
+Compare the performance of clusters by changing the parameters involved in the algorithms.<br><br